marianasilva14/MinionJump-TomAndJerry_LPOO_FEUP/README.md

 # Test Design
 ## Listing of the expected final test cases
-1. Test to the movement of the user throughout the level.
+1. Test to the movement of the minion.
-2. Test randomness of the generated level.
+2. Test randomness of the platform.
 3. Test out-of-bounds behaviour.
 4. Test player losing.
 5. Test highscore saving.
- # Architecture Design: